sparker888/sparker888/README.md

 *Featuring an animated hero section showcasing the solopreneur journey from Space Coast to Ecuador.*

-## I built it with Next.js 13's new project structure and server components
+## I built it with Next.js new(er) project structure and server components

-Next.js 13 introduces the `app` directory, changing how we create pages and layouts.
+Next.js 13 introduced the `app` directory, changing how we create pages and layouts.

 ## Key Features
 - **Routing**: Define pages in `page.js`, and layouts in `layout.js`.